myl989/tscb/README.md

 Transcription tutorial:

 To use, first place the audio file in a WAV format into the `resources` folder.
 Then, run `init [file_name].wav` to initialize the transcriber.
 Finally, run `transcribe` to transcribe the text.
 To transcribe another piece of text, run `purge`, and replace the .wav file, and repeat the processes.
+You can customize the source or buffer directory using setter methods.

 List of commands in *`Tscb`*:
 **`init [file_name].wav`**